mehakpreetsingh351/IT5016--Programming-Principles-and-Concepts-Research-Repository/README.md

 - `arithmetic.py`: Contains examples of arithmetic operations in Python.
 - `function.py`: Demonstrates the usage of functions in Python.
 - `inheritanceclass.py`: Illustrates the concept of inheritance in Python classes.
-- `loopturtle.py`: Draws a square using a loop with turtle graphics.
+- `loopturtle.py`: Draws a Turtle draw pattern using a loop with turtle graphics.
 - `turtlecircle.py`: Draws a circle using turtle graphics.

 ## How to Run: